Thorium/the-elmish-book/chapters/scaling/understanding-data-communication.md

 let init (user: Api.User) : State * Cmd<Msg> = (* . . . *)
 ```
-Unlike the usual type definition of `init` that expects `unit` as input, this definition expects a `User` instance as input: the Home page cannot be initialized unless we provide it a `User` instance to proceed with processing whether it is to load more data in the initial command (using the access token of the user) or in our case just to maintain the information of that user in the state of program:
+Unlike the usual type definition of `init` that expects `unit` as input, this definition expects a `User` instance as input: the Home page cannot be initialized unless we provide it with a `User` instance to proceed with processing whether it is to load more data in the initial command (using the access token of the user) or in our case just to maintain the information of that user in the state of the program:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Home